klaro115/FragEngine/README.md

 The main dependency at this time is [Veldrid](https://veldrid.dev/), a cross-platform wrapper for graphics APIs, which is used as the basis for the engine's graphics, input, and window management modules.

 Beyond that, the [Magick.NET](https://github.com/dlemstra/Magick.NET) library was added for image file import.
 A small number of file formats will still see custom implementations for this project.

+#### Thrid-Party Tools:
+This repository contains a folder with any third-party tools and softwares that may be used by the engine's development toolchain.
+See [About Tools](./Tools/AboutTools.md) for more details.

 <br>